openedx/edx-platform/openedx/core/djangoapps/course_roles/docs/decisions/0001-course_level_roles.rst

 Current LMS table and solution
 ------------------------------
 **Overview:**
-- Utilize the existing DB table in the LMS schema to assign users to roles.
+- Utilize the existing DB table (`student_courseaccessrole`) in the LMS schema to assign users to roles.
 - Add additional tables as needed to manage roles, permission sets, and groups of users that are assigned to roles.
 - Additional tables would need to be added to manage role permissions (to accommodate custom roles).
 - The tables and code would live within the current LMS schema and LMS/CMS repo.